• May 18, 2026

 Q1.
 Which is the most beautiful trek in India?

 Ans.
-Goecha La Trek is India's most eye-pleasing and fascinating trek.
-It offers unparalleled views of Mount Kanchenjunga and diverse landscapes, and allows you to witness charming Sikkimese villages and culture.
+While beauty is subjective, the Goecha La Trek is widely considered one of India's most eye-pleasing and fascinating routes.
+It offers unparalleled views of Mount Kanchenjunga, diverse landscapes, and allows you to witness the charming Sikkimese culture.

 Q2.
 What trekking equipment should I take?

 Ans.
-To hike safely and avoid physical harm, you must carry a sturdy backpack, trekking poles, gloves, a headlamp, hiking boots, and a first-aid kit.
+To hike safely and avoid physical harm on advanced treks, you must carry a sturdy 60L+ backpack, trekking poles, insulated gloves, a headlamp, waterproof hiking boots, crampons/microspikes (if snow is expected), and a comprehensive first-aid kit.

 Q3.
 Which is the longest trek in India?